Raquel Dancho: In 44th Canadian Parliament

 On 25 February 2022 interim Conservative leader Candice Bergen re-appointed Dancho the Shadow Minister for Public Safety.

 During the Freedom Convoy 2022 protests, Raquel opposed the Prime Minister's measures, which she sees as draconian and against fundamental freedoms.
 She also supports an end to mandates.

-She urged the government to provide solutions and leadership to millions of Canadians affected by these measures.
+Personal life

+Dancho began a relationship with Scott Gurski in 2012.
+The couple became engaged in 2018 and married in October 2021.
+In June 2023, Dancho announced that she was expecting their first child due in November.